Our Programs

 Our Awards

-Now in its 12th year, the Fulbright Legacy Lecture features an annual lecture by prominent figures in international relations.
+Now in its 14th year, the Fulbright Distinguished Lecture features an annual lecture by prominent figures in international relations.
 It is co‐sponsored by the US‐UK Fulbright Commission, Pembroke College and the Department of Politics and International Relations at Oxford, Kings College London and the University of Edinburgh.
 The lecture honors the life and work of Senator J. William Fulbright, who spent four years at Pembroke College in Oxford, from 1924 to 1928.
-In keeping with the constraints imposed by the COVID pandemic, the 2022 Legacy Lecture took place on December in a hybrid format – before an in-person audience at King’s College and simultaneously livestreamed.
+The 2024 Distinguished Lecture took place on June in a hybrid format – before an in-person audience at University of Oxford Pembroke College and simultaneously livestreamed.

 Project Grants